Berlime/alterego2/content/posts/jet-engine.md

 ## Introduction

 This is my notes when using JetEngine with Bricks.
-I reference to this alot to fit into my context and at least for my thought processes.
+I reference to this a lot to fit into my context and at least for my thought processes.

 ## Repeater Fields